Suspect in Idaho Farmhouse Triple Murder Dated Two Victims Simultaneously

 Elsewhere in Utah, another woman was planning the same move.
 Cheryl Baker, Bullinger’s wife of 10 years, was also packing up her home to move to the Idaho house, which she and Bullinger had purchased that month.

-One month later, both women and the teenage girl would be suspected dead.
+One month later, both women and the teenager would be presumed dead.

-On June 19, police in Caldwell, Idaho, received a checkup call from one of Bullinger’s relatives, who had been unable to reach 60-year-old Bullinger or his family for days.
+On June 19, police in Caldwell, Idaho, received a safety-check phone call from one of Bullinger’s relatives who had been unable to reach the 60-year-old or his family for days.
 At Bullinger’s newly purchased home, police discovered a gruesome scene: three bodies so badly decomposed that police could not immediately identify their ages or genders.
 Each appeared to have been killed with a single gunshot.
 Investigators later determined the victims to have been two women and a teenage girl, although their names have yet to be announced.

 Bullinger, whom police have named as a person of interest in the slayings, has not been seen since June 12.
 Police say he is armed and dangerous.

-Those who knew Cheryl Baker, Nadja Medley, or her 14-year-old daughter Payton aren’t just heartbroken; they’re confused.
+Those who knew Cheryl Baker, Nadja Medley, or Nadja’s 14-year-old daughter, Payton, aren’t just heartbroken; they’re confused.
 Baker and Bullinger had lived together in Utah for 17 years, and enjoyed an apparently happy marriage, a neighbor told a local Fox affiliate.
 Nadja and Bullinger had dated for two years, and Payton reportedly called Bullinger “dad.”

-But the two families’ lives appeared completely separate until Bullinger, Baker, and the Medleys moved to Idaho together in May.
+But the two families’ lives appeared completely separate until Bullinger, Baker, and the Medleys all moved to Idaho together in May.

 “Ok folks, I have some news,” Nadja wrote in a March 2016 Facebook post.
 “Mike asked Payton and myself to move to Boise with him once his new job is stable and he’s settled in a bit.
 It’s not an immediate thing, but we’re working on getting the house in order and things settled.”

-She spent the rest of the year posting cheery updates from her family: on a road trip with Bullinger and her daughter; the three of them at a baseball game; watching fireworks as a family on the Fourth of July.
+She spent the rest of last year posting cheery updates from her family: on a road trip with Bullinger and her daughter; the three of them at a baseball game; watching fireworks as a family on the Fourth of July.
 Baker appears nowhere in the posts.

 A close friend told Idaho’s KTVB that all Nadja’s friends assumed Bullinger was unmarried.

-“It hit us as a shock that he was married because we had no idea,” friend Michelle Holbrook told the station when details of Bullinger’s life emerged after the murders.
+“It hit us as a shock that he was married because we had no idea,” friend Michelle Holbrook told the station, when details of Bullinger’s life emerged after the murders.
 But Baker’s and the Medleys’ lives were moving on a collision course.
 On May 3, 2017, Baker and Bullinger bought their Idaho house together, according to county property records.
 Nadja had alluded to the home in a March 2017 post, again without reference to Baker.
 “WE’RE MOVING,” she wrote.
 “That’s right.
 A new home has been found, and Mike, Payton Medley and I are moving in together.
 Boise, here we come!”

-A real-estate listing for the home described it as a four-bedroom, two-bathroom house on five acres of land with pastures, corrals, and “no rear neighbors.”
+A real-estate listing for the home described it as a four-bedroom, two-bathroom house on five acres with pastures, corrals, and “no rear neighbors.”

 The day the sale closed, Nadja wrote that her move was finally underway.